 This is discrimination.

--After being left as an orphan at age 11, Braulio reconnected with his father at age 18.-Dad has 9 sibling thus a huge family connection which Braulio visits often for meal, family celebrations etc.
+-After being left as an orphan at age 11, Braulio reconnected with his father at age 18.-Dad has 9 siblings thus a huge family connection which Braulio visits often for meals, family celebrations etc.

-Over ten of my family and my friends vacationing to Cuba have witnessed Braulio's strong connection to family and his excellent support to my mother.
+-My brother, my nephew and ten of my friends vacationing in Cuba have witnessed Braulio's strong connection to his family and his excellent support to my mother.

--it is obvious that this officer has behaved in a unprofessional manner, with her demeanour from hell, discrimination by gender for the job, discrimination against us by profession as Canadian family entertainers, unnecessary and inappropriate questioning of the temporary foreign about me as a Canadian employer - my finances, if I have children, what am I doing in Havana, on and on…
+-it is obvious that this officer has behaved in a unprofessional manner, with her demeanour from hell, discrimination by gender for the job, discrimination against us by profession as Canadian family entertainers, unnecessary and inappropriate questioning of the temporary foreign about me as a Canadian employer, on and on.

 I have been writing MP’s, the Minister of Immigration, up to Justin Trudeau’s office from Jan.
 2016 to present and it appears Immigration is not accountable to anyone for their errors, wrong information, twisted opinions not even based on Canadian values !!, discrimination and emotional abuse to Cubans and even Canadians !!

-Please Make Change and have Cubans and Canadians treated WITHOUT discrimination and emotional abuse at our Canadian Embassy in Havana.
-Have each work permit, visitor visa, student visa treated objectively and in a fair manner as the immigration claim they do.
+Change is needed so each work permit, visitor visa, student visa treated objectively and in a fair manner as the immigration claim they do.

 Canadian values and the ten commandments are indeed needed at the Canadian Embassy in Havana and an Ombudswoman/Ombudsman over the Canadian Embassy in Havana is DESPERATELY NEEDED as this is NO WAY TO TREAT ANY HUMAN BEING !

 Today: Bev is counting on you